hsshin81/HW/Module 14 HW (Hee Sung Shin).md

 10. What are the advantages of using `curl` over the browser?

+    - Can be used in containers without GUI
+    - Can be used with `grep`, `sed`, `awk`
+    - Test web server security configurations.
+    - Ensure web servers don't leak sensitive data through their HTTP responses.
+    - Verify that servers only respond to certain request types.
+    - Look for vulnerabilities on a web server.

 11. Which `curl` option is used to change the request method?

+    - `--request`

 12. Which `curl` option is used to set request headers?

+    - `-H`

 13. Which `curl` option is used to view the response header?

+    - `-I`

 14. Which request method might an attacker use to figure out which HTTP requests an HTTP server will accept?

+    - `OPTIONS`

 #### Sessions and Cookies